ansible/workshops/exercises/ansible_rhel/1.2-adhoc/README.md

 ## Step 2.6 - The copy module and permissions

-Using the `copy` module, execute an ad hoc command on `node1` to change the contents of the `/etc/motd` file on host1.example.com. **The content is handed to the module through an option in this case**.
+Using the `copy` module, execute an ad hoc command on `node1` to change the contents of the `/etc/motd` file. **The content is handed to the module through an option in this case**.

 Run: